McSinyx/ipppi/source/requirements/use-case-model.rst

 This use case starts when the Contributor wishes to create a *Package Update Proposal*.

-#.
-The system requests that the Contributor specify
-   the name of packages to be updated.
+1. The system requests that the Contributor specify the name of packages to be updated.
-#.
-Once the Contributor selects the package names, the system requests
+2. The Contributor selects the package names.
-   that the Contributor provide the :term:`release <Release>` to be pinned.
+3. The system requests the Contributor to provide the :term:`release <Release>` to be pinned.
-   The Contributor may leave the field blank to remove the package from the index.
+4. The Contributor choose the release for each package, or leave the field blank to remove the package from the index.
-#.
-The system notify the Maintainer to review the proposal,
-   while at the same time automatically check for conflicts within the new set of distributions.
+5. The system automatically :ref:`check for conflicts <check>` within the new set of distributions.
-#.
-If the Maintainer request changes or the automated check fails,
-   the previous step is repeated.
+6. The system notifies the Maintainers to review the proposal.

 Alternative Flows
 """""""""""""""""

 Requested Information Unavailable
-   If, in the Basic Flow, no package name is provided, the system will display an error message.
+   If, after step 2, no package name is provided, the system will report an error.
 The Contributor can choose to either cancel the operation or provide at least one package name.

+Failed Checks
+   In step 5, if the automated check fails, go back to step 3.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^